Eric W. Sawyer: Credits

 A concert version of the opera was performed in 2007, and isolated works had been performed prior to that date.
 "Hawk's Aria" was performed in 1997, and "Laura Keene's aria" was performed in 1993.
 (At the 1993 performance, reviewer Robert Commanday noted that at this early performance the music was "appealing and finely written" but found the text to be "too wordy").
 The Boston Modern Orchestra Project has recorded the opera, Our American Cousin on the BMOP/sound label.
 Sawyer composed a second opera, The Garden of Martyrs, which premiered on September 20, 2013 in Northampton, Massachusetts.
 The Garden of Martyrs was a prize winner in competition for “The American Prize.” a national award in opera composition.

-The Scarlet Professor is Sawyer's latest opera, based upon a true story of shame and scandal from 1960: a renowned English professor, Newton Arvin, who was arrested and disgraced for possessing gay magazines and materials.
+The Scarlet Professor is Sawyer's third opera, based upon a true story of shame and scandal from 1960: a renowned English professor, Newton Arvin, who was arrested and disgraced for possessing gay magazines and materials.
 The opera received its premiere on September 15, 2017, at Smith College, the same campus where the events took place.
 Reviewer Marvin J Ward observed that:

 “…composer Eric Sawyer has a penchant for choosing historical events, especially local ones, as the subjects of his operas.
 This is the third that I have seen, each more polished and refined than its predecessor, with The Scarlet Professor scoring a 10/10 in my book."
 The Scarlet Professor won the 2019 American Prize in opera composition.

+The Onion, Sawyer’s latest opera, will receive its premiere in Boston on September 25, 2025.